 078 – The Accusative case (introduction)

+In the previous lessons we have already learned the Nominative case, Genitive case, and Dative case in Russian language.
 Today we are starting a series of lessons dedicated to the Accusative case.
 First things first, let’s learn when the Accusative case is used.

 The Russian Accusative case is used to designate: